faridjos/battleship/README.md

 <img src="assets/images/battleship.png">

 # Features
-The programme starts by printing a welcome message.
+- The programme starts by printing a welcome message.
 Random positions are chosen for the ships in both boards.
 The player guesses a position to try to hit a ship of the computer.
 The position is validated.
 The computer also chooses a (random) position to try to sink the player's ship.
 The program checks if the guesses result in hits or misses and displays the score.
 The boards are printed.
 The game continues until all the ships of one side are sunk or the player wants to end the game.
 He can also choose to see the score of the five latest games.
 Finally he can either start a new game or stop playing.
+- In the future one can allow for ships of different sizes and the user can decide the positions of his ships.

 <img src="assets/images/start_of_game.PNG">